ni/nimble/packages/nimble-components/src/table/specs/README.md

 -   Action Menu
     -   Define how the action menu gets associated with a particular column
     -   Define the table-level(column-level?)
 API(s) for applying an action menu to the table (slot, properties, etc...)
--   Accessibility
-    -   Define the accessibility expected for the `nimble-table`
-        -   Do we adopt the ARIA [table pattern](https://w3c.github.io/aria-practices/#table) or the [data-grid pattern](https://w3c.github.io/aria-practices/#grid)?

 _Properties_